2. The Pressure of SCI Publication in Chinese Hospitals

 - MedSci.
 Available online: http://www.medsci.cn/ (accessed on 9 October 2012).

 - CSCO 2012.
 CSCO 2012 Ding xiang yuan Special Session on Academic Writing and Publishing, 2012.
 Available online: http://paper.dxy.cn/article/36769 (accessed on 8 October 2012).

 - Li, Y. Chinese medical doctors negotiating the pressure of the publication requirement.
-Ibérica 2014. in press.
+Ibérica 2014, in press.
+[Google Scholar]

 - Cost of Knowledge.
 Available online: http://thecostofknowledge.com/ (accessed on 8 October 2012).